LivInTheLookingGlass/Euler/c/README.md

 # C Section

 All problems are solved in C11, though most if not all of it is C99-compatible.
-It is tested only on clang and gcc, but there is no reason to thing that it would not work on a Windows-based compiler.
+It is tested on clang, gcc, and cl (the Visual Studios compiler).

 ## Organization